plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 4. **The web server uses the query results to form and send the HTTP response back to the browser**.
 Once again, rather than generate a new page the server sends a "redirect" to the item detail page of the updated item.
 In this case, `req.params.id` is used to construct the matching URL.
     > Again, the server could respond by rendering a special page with a message confirming the success of the update operation, but it makes sense to simply show the user the page that the operation has changed.

-#### (4.5.1) Pre-populating the "Edit" form
+### (5.4.5) Pre-populating the "Edit" form

-Lastly, it would be nice if the Edit form already contained the current values of the data.
-This can be easily updated by adding `value` attributes and using EJS to set them with the data context, much the way the rest of the page includes the data.
+Lastly, it would be nice if the Edit form in `item.ejs` was already prepopulated with the current values of the data.
+This can be easily updated by adding `value` attributes to the input elements and using EJS to set them, much the way the rest of the page is rendered with data.

 ```html
 <input type="text" name="name" id="nameInput" class="validate" data-length="32" value="<%= item%>" required>